STM32H745I Discovery

 Supported Features

-The current Zephyr stm32h745i_disco board configuration supports the following hardware features:
+The stm32h745i_disco board supports the hardware features listed below.

 on-chip